HengLan/Awesome-Visual-Tracking/README.md

 * #### What will be included in this repository?

-In this repository, we will focus on the bounding-box-based visual tracking, including single modality visual tracking (i.e., RGB tracking and LiDAR-based tracking) and multi-modality visual tracking (i.e., RGB-X tracking, with X being language/depth/event/thermal etc.)
+In this repository, we will focus on the bounding-box-based visual tracking, including `single modality visual tracking` (i.e., RGB tracking and LiDAR-based tracking) and `multi-modality visual tracking` (i.e., RGB-X tracking, with X being language/depth/event/thermal etc).
+Both tracking algorithm and benchmark papers will be collected.

 * #### Where will you collect the tracking papers?